-If you went before the dreaded Roland Freisler, your trial had a 90 percent chance of ending in either life imprisonment or death.
+If you went before Roland Freisler, your trial had a 90 percent chance of ending in either life imprisonment or death.

 The day after the fire, Hitler used the destruction as a pretext to pass the Reichstag Fire Decree, which gave him emergency powers and suspended most civil liberties.
 Five so-called communist conspirators were arrested for arson and put on trial.
 However, the Nazis’ evidence was weak and only one of the five was found guilty and sentenced to death, with the rest acquitted.